ateucher/lutzimporttest/README.md

 suggested package in lutz, in a package which depends on lutz so that the “accurate” method of `lutz::tz_lookup()` is possible.

+The lutz package has the {sf} package in `Suggests`, and only uses {sf}
+functions conditionally when using the “acccurate” method, and checks that {sf} is installed first.
+Because {sf} is in `Suggests`, it does not get installed automatically when lutz is installed, which makes it tricky for a pacakge that depends on lutz to use the functionality which depends on {sf} (`tz_lookup(..., method = "accurate")`).
+The approach here is to include {sf} in `Imports` so that {sf} is installed automatically in the reverse dependency that requires it.
+The issue is that because {sf} functions are not called directly by the reverse dependency, `R CMD check` complains about unused imports.
+The solution is to include a call to any {sf} function in a “stub” function that is never actually used in the package.
+This function is called `ignore_unused_imports()`.

 ## Installation

 You can install the development version of lutzimporttest from